-The purposes of a trade mark include:
+The purposes of a trade mark include to:

-In order for a trade mark owner to distinguish their goods or services from similar goods or services, their trade mark must do more than simply describe the goods or services.
-If the intended trade mark merely describes the product or service, then it is unlikely to be registrable as a trade mark (see “Registered trade marks”).
+For a trade mark owner to distinguish their goods or services from similar goods or services, their trade mark must do more than simply describe the goods or services.
+If the intended trade mark merely describes the product or service, then it is unlikely to be registrable as a trade mark (see “Registered trade marks”, below).
 For example, the word “tasty” is unlikely to be registrable as a trade mark in relation to cheese because “tasty” describes the taste of cheese.
 One trader cannot monopolise the word “tasty” since other traders are likely to want to use the word to describe their own cheese.
 Also, the word “tasty” does not clearly indicate a connection between the owner’s cheese and the owner, because “tasty” describes cheese generally, not just the cheese from a particular trader.

 • allow clearer searching of available trade marks;